 This collection of Yiddish proverbs and sayings includes only expressions that are published in Yiddish and that lend themselves to illustration.
-The illustrations are my own adaptations and recombinations of existing images, often copyright-free graphics published by Dover.
+The illustrations are my own adaptations and recombinations of existing images, many of which are copyright-free graphics published by Dover.

 I am indebted to Norman Buder for reviewing my work and generously sharing his expertise.
-Thanks also to Hershl Hartman, Gerry Kane, Sonia Kovitz, and other kind readers for their input, corrections, suggestions, and encouragement.
-I am responsible for all errors, and I welcome feedback of any kind. — Johanna Kovitz (contact me)
+Special thanks also to the people who granted permission to use their photographs on this website.
+Finally, many thanks to Hershl Hartman, Gerry Kane, Sonia Kovitz, and other kind readers for their input, corrections, suggestions, and encouragement.
+I am responsible for all errors, and I welcome feedback of any kind.

 Dedicated to Miriam Gershman Kovitz (1916–2010)